Controlled-access highway: Interchanges and access points

 The inter-connecting roads, or slip-roads, which link the two roads, can follow any one of a number of patterns.
 The actual pattern is determined by a number of factors including local topology, traffic density, land cost, building costs, type of road, etc. In some jurisdictions feeder/distributor lanes are common, especially for cloverleaf interchanges; in others, such as the United Kingdom, where the roundabout interchange is common, feeder/distributor lanes are seldom seen.

-Motorways in Europe typically differ between exits and junctions.
-An exit leads out of the motorway system, whilst a junction is a crossing between motorways or a split/merge of two motorways.
+Motorways in Europe typically differentiate between exits and junctions.
+An exit leads out of the motorway system, whereas a junction is a crossing between motorways or a split/merge of two motorways.
 The motorway rules end at exits, but not at junctions.
-However, on some bridges, motorways, without changing appearance, temporarily end between the two exits closest to the bridge (or tunnel), and continues as dual carriageways.
+However, on some bridges, motorways, without changing appearance, temporarily end between the two exits closest to the bridge (or tunnel), and continue as dual carriageways.
 This is in order to give slower vehicles a possibility to use the bridge.
 The Queen Elizabeth II Bridge / Dartford tunnel at London Orbital is an example of this.
 London Orbital or the M25 is a motorway surrounding London, but at the last River Thames crossing before its mouth, motorway rules do not apply.
-(At this crossing the London Orbital is labeled A282 instead.)
+(At this crossing the London Orbital is labelled A282 instead.)

 A few of the more common types of junction are shown below:

 Safety

 There are many differences between countries in their geography, economy, traffic growth, highway system size, degree of urbanization and motorization, etc.; all of which need to be taken into consideration when comparisons are made.
-According to some EU papers, safety progress on motorways is the result of several changes, including infrastructure safety and road user behavior (speed or seat belt use), while other matters such as vehicle safety and mobility patterns have an impact that has not been quantified.
+According to some EU papers, safety progress on motorways is the result of several changes, including infrastructure safety and road user behaviour (speed or seat belt use), while other matters such as vehicle safety and mobility patterns have an impact that has not been quantified.